kaw393939/eaikw/docs/lessons/01-what-is-this.md

 ---

 ⏱️ **Time:** 3 minutes 📚 **Level:** Beginner 🎯 **Goal:** Understand what
-you're building and why it matters
+you're building and why you need it

 ---

 ## 🚀 TL;DR

-You're going to build a **production-ready website** using **AI coding assistants**, while learning to maintain **professional code quality standards**.
-Think of it like having a senior developer pair-programming with you.
+You're going to build your **professional web presence** using **AI, branding psychology, and professional tools**.
+Think of it as creating your digital storefront—portfolio, consulting business, or thought leadership platform—that attracts the right clients and opportunities.

 ---